-We took the train to Riomaggiore to explore the final village.
+We took the train to Riomaggiore to explore the last village.
 It is quite possibly the most scenic of all the villages.
-Although part of the hike in Cinque Terre is closed don’t let the discourage you.
+Although part of the hike in Cinque Terre is closed don’t let that discourage you.
 We had a wonderful time exploring the area.

 Visited in September 2015.